Breathe Better – Look Better

 On the day of your nose job, Dr. Baumholtz will meet with you to go over the surgery once more and to answer any questions you may have.
 Your vital signs will be taken and you’ll be given medication to help you relax and stay comfortable.
 In a select few, surgery can be performed using local anesthesia to numb your nose combined with IV sedation to help you relax and “doze” throughout the procedure.
 However, in most cases, your surgery will be performed using general anesthesia.
 The incisions for nose surgery are made under the nasal tip and between the nostrils (open rhinoplasty).
 The open approach provides greater access to the underlying structures of the nose for more complex surgeries and the resulting scar is barely noticeable.
 Dr. Baumholtz will decide on the best technique based on your anatomy and the goals of your surgery.

 Once the incisions are made, Dr. Baumholtz will begin to reshape the underlying structures of the nose, removing and refining bone and cartilage as needed or augmenting some areas with additional cartilage, which is usually removed from another part of your body like your ear or the cartilage barrier that separates your nostrils (the septum).
 In some cases, cartilage obtained from a donor will be used instead.
 The nose may need to be fractured to enable the bone to be reshaped or repositioned.
 After the nose has been reshaped, the incisions will be closed using very small absorbable sutures, and a special splint will be placed inside the nose to help control bleeding and to support the nose during the initial stages of healing.
-A special splint will be applied to the outside of your nose to protect the nose and to provide additional support, helping ensure the nose adjusts to its new shape and contours.
+A special splint will be applied to the outside of your nose to protect the nose and to provide additional support, helping to ensure the nose adjusts to its new shape and contours.
 Most nose surgery procedures take from one to three hours, depending on the issues that are being corrected.
 Revisions surgery to correct or “redo” a previous surgery can often take longer.

 What will my recovery from a rhinoplasty be like?